-The purpose and effect of the Application for Minor Variance is to seek relief from the Middlesex Centre Comprehensive Zoning By-law 2005-005 as it relates to the maximum size, height, and location of an accessory building for a new development located in the Community Residential First Density (CR1) Zone.
-The owner is requesting a maximum size of 154.3 m2 (1,660.8 ft2) for all accessory buildings on the property, whereas the Middlesex Centre Comprehensive Zoning By-law permits a maximum size of the lesser of 50.0 m2 (538.0 ft2) of gross floor area or three percent (3%) lot coverage for all accessory buildings.
-As such, the owner is requesting a minor variance of 104.3 m2 (1123 ft2).
+Through the applicants amended request, they are now seeking a variance to the maximum permissible size for accessory buildings of 200 m^2 (2,152.7 ft2) for all accessory buildings on the property, whereas the Middlesex Centre Comprehensive Zoning By-law permits a maximum size of the lesser of 50.0 m2 (538.0 ft2) of gross floor area or three percent (3%) lot coverage for all accessory buildings.
+As such, the owner is requesting a minor variance of 150 m2 (1,614 sq/ft).

-Additionally, the owner is also requesting to increase the maximum permitted height of one accessory building to 8.8m (28.8 ft) and the other to 6.2 m (20.3 ft), whereas the maximum permitted height for an accessory building in the Community Residential First Density (CR1) Zone is 5.5 m (18 ft).
-As such, the owner is requesting a minor variance of 3.3 m (10.8 ft) for the one building and 0.7 m (2.3 ft) for the other.
+Additionally, the owner is also requesting to increase the maximum permitted height of the accessory building to 8.8m (28.8 ft), whereas the maximum permitted height for an accessory building in the Community Residential First Density (CR1) Zone is 5.5 m (18 ft).
+As such, the owner is requesting a minor variance of 3.3 m (10.8 ft).
+The applicant is no longer seeking a variance for the proposed location of the building, as the proposed location is placed in the rear yard of the lot, behind the forward most portion of the house.
+The proposal is summarized below: